getnf/getnf/README.md

 By default, the already installed fonts are not listed in the font menu, unless there is a new version of Nerd Fonts available.
-You can force reinstalling fonts by using the `-f` flag.
+You can change that by using the `-a` flag.

 If you know the exact font you want to install, you can do it directly with `getnf -i <font-name>`.<br>